CEO & Artistic Director

 Annie established PAAM in the summer of 2009, facilitating its growth with the help of dedicated faculty and staff from humble beginnings in a church hall to a thriving community with state-of-the-art facilities and premier training in the performing arts.
 She is proud to continue to bring her expertise and passion for theater and dance to the students of Marin and the greater Bay Area.
 The surrounding community is of great importance to Annie, partnering with local schools and organizations to bring dance, theater and entertainment to children and adults throughout Marin.
 She has contributed to programs at Edna Maguire, Tam Valley Elementary, Strawberry Point, Old Firehouse Preschool, Marin Day Schools, Marin Primary, St. Patricks, St. Marks, St. Hilary, Mill Valley Library Fund and Marin Charitable Organizations.
 She is a proud supporter of Kiddo! and Spark, among other school arts providers and nonprofits.
 Annie donned her first tutu at the age of 3.
 Her first love was dance, yet she found true passion in musical theater, combining her love of singing and acting with her inherent love of dance.
 Performing arts has been the ultimate outlet for creative expression, release and exercise throughout her entire life.
 Annie graduated summa cum laude from Boston College and is a proud graduate of San Domenico Middle School and Saint Ignatius College Preparatory.
 Annie has trained at the University of Louisville Dance Academy, Louisville Ballet, Marin Dance Theater, Marin Theater Company, Scott Pearson (Voice, NYC), Jeannette Neill Dance Studio and Steps on Broadway.
 Her professional career includes work with Boston dance companies, regional theater productions (most notably onstage with Tony Award winner Donna McKechnie), and representation with STARS San Francisco.
 Her teaching career has included faculty positions at Walnut Hill School and Performing Arts Connection as well as a multitude of freelance positions in the dance and drama departments at schools such as Newton North High School and Middlesex Community College.
-Annie resides in Mill Valley with her husband DJ, daughter Kenadie and son Maguire.
-She is thankful for her incredibly supportive family and loves bringing both kids to the studio.
+Annie resides in Mill Valley with her three children.
+She is thankful for her incredibly supportive family and loves bringing her kids to the studio.
 PAAM is her main passion and home away from home.
-It is a dream come true to have so many young artists also consider PAAM their second home.
-Annie's daughter Kenadie, son Maguire and daughter Joey all love coming to PAAM.
-She is thankful for her incredibly supportive family and her extended PAAM fam, as the studio feels so much like home.
 It is a dream come true to have so many young artists also consider PAAM their second home.

 Theater Arts Director & Production Manager